felix-halim/http-server/README.md

     ./build/Release/test_server

-Then go to these URLs:
+Then go to these URLs using your browser:

 * [http://localhost:8000/add/2,3](http://localhost:8000/add/2,3)